Street art: Street art, guerrilla art and graffiti

 As with graffiti, an initial trait or feature of street art is that it is often created on or in a public area without or against the permission of the owner.
 A main distinction between the two comes in the second trait of street art or guerrilla art, where it is made to represent and display a purposefully uncompliant act that is meant to challenge its surrounding environment.
 This challenge can be granular, focusing on issues within the community or broadly sweeping, addressing global issues on a public stage.

 This is how the term "guerrilla art" was associated with this type of work and behavior.
 The word ties back to guerrilla warfare in history where attacks are made wildly, without control and with no rules of engagement.
 This type of warfare was dramatically different from the previously formal and traditional fighting that went on in wars normally.
 When used in the context of street art, the term guerilla art is meant to give a nod to the artist's uncontrolled, unexpected and often unnamed attack on societal structure or norms.

-Some have asked if it is sufficient to place art in the street to make street art; Nicholas Riggle looks more critically at the border between graffiti and street art and states the "an artwork is street art if – and only if – its material use of the street is internal to its meaning".
+Some have asked if it is sufficient to place art in the street to make street art; Nicholas Riggle looks more critically at the border between graffiti and street art and states that "an artwork is street art if—and only if—its material use of the street is internal to its meaning".
 The street is not a blank canvas for the street artist.
 It has a character, a use, a history, a texture, a shape.
 Street art, as well as broader urban art, transforms the street or opens the dialogue.
 Justin Armstrong states graffiti is identified as an aesthetic occupation of spaces, whereas urban street art repurposes them.